LemonATsu/NPC-pytorch/README.md

 We are not allowed to share the pre-processed data for H3.6M and MonoPerfcap due to license terms.
 If you need access to the pre-trained models and the pre-processed dataset, please reach out to `shihyang[at]cs.ubc.ca`.

+## TODOs:
+- [ ] Add closest box search as described in the paper
+- [ ] Add support for box-free point clouds

 ## Citation
 ```